SmartGridready/SGrJavaIntermediary/readme.md

 # SGrJavaIntermediary
 ## Introduction

-The SGrJavaIntermediary application allows access to SmarGridready compliant devices through a WEB-Service API.
+The SGrJavaIntermediary application allows access to SmartGridready compliant devices through a WEB-Service API.
 Developers of SGr communicator applications such as energy-manager applications can use the SGrJavaIntermediary instead of integrating a SmartGridready commm-handler library written in Java or Python.